 More Tips for Sustainable Style

 In addition to these retailers and brands we've highlighted, we're delighted to see that major online retailers like Nordstrom, Revolve, and H&M are starting to highlight the sustainable practices they offer and brands they carry to make it easier to shop with environmental and social impact in mind.

 Here are links to their sustainable picks:

 As we mentioned, re-wearing clothing - whether originally your own, or someone else's is another great way to lessen your clothing's environmental impact.
-Wearing a an outfit or dress you already own with a change of accessories, blazer, or pairing separates with formal skirts and pants can go a long way to making a wedding-ready outfit.
-In addition to shopping mindfully, we're big fans of keeping and eye out at vintage shops, consignment stores and places like Goodwill and The Salvation Army shops for wedding attire possibilities.
-One of our favorite tips in this regard is always checking out resale stores in affluent areas for some high-quality designer names at affordable prices.
+Wearing an outfit or dress you already own with a change of accessories, blazer, or pairing separates with formal skirts and pants can go a long way to making a wedding-ready outfit.
+In addition to shopping mindfully, we're big fans of keeping an eye out at vintage shops, consignment stores, and places like Goodwill and The Salvation Army shops for wedding attire possibilities.
+One of our favorite tips in this regard is always to check out resale stores in affluent areas for some high-quality designer names at affordable prices.

 We hope this shopping guide has been helpful in giving you more options for sustainable ways of dressing for weddings.
 We'll hope to continue this trend by featuring more articles soon on sustainable wedding dress designers, and sustainable bridesmaid dresses.